cbcrg/tcoffee/docs/tcoffee_manual.rst

 Large datasets are problematic because they can be difficult to analyze.
 The problem is that when there are too many sequences, MSA programs tend to become very slow and inaccurate.
 Furthermore, you will find that large datasets are difficult to display and analyze.
 In short, the best size for an MSA dataset is between 20 and 40 sequences.
 This way you have enough sequences to see the effect of evolution, but at the same time the dataset is small enough so that you can visualize your alignment and recompute it as many times as needed.

-.. warning:: Note: If your sequence dataset is very large, seq_reformat will compute the similarity matrix between your sequences once only.
+.. note:: Note: If your sequence dataset is very large, seq_reformat will compute the similarity matrix between your sequences once only.
 It will then keep it in its cache and re-use it any time you re-use that dataset.
 In short this means that it will take much longer to run the first time.

 Extracting the N most informative sequences
 -------------------------------------------